-We can all agree that there are things that should never be said in anger.
-Crossing the line to hit below the belt in a heated argument can quickly become the source of deep-seated resentment in relationships.
-That’s why we’ve all been taught to not engage in discourse when tempers are soaring.
-However, this time-out to cool down should not be confused with the tendency to freeze the other person out by giving them a cold shoulder.
+We can all agree that there are things that should never be said in anger but giving your partner the cold shoulder is not an acceptable alternative either.
+We’ve all been taught to practice not speaking to someone when tempers are soaring.
+However, this cooling-off period should not be confused with the tendency to freeze the other person out.
 The latter falls in the category of silent treatment – an abusive tendency that does more harm than good.
-If you’ve been at its receiving end, you’d have found yourself desperate for an answer to how to respond to the silent treatment.
+Not knowing how to respond to silent treatment can make the situation worse.

 Decoding Silent Treatment Manipulation